BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/ULX3S.md

 Examples with the serial terminal (UART)
 ========================================
 The directories `FIRMWARE/EXAMPLES` and `FIRMWARE/ASM_EXAMPLES` contain programs in C and assembly that you can run on the device.
-On the IceStick, only those that use 6K or less will work (list below).

 To compile a program:
 ```